exercism/python/exercises/practice/sieve/.approaches/nested-loops/content.md

 Part of the problem is the line `if item not in not_prime`, where `not-prime` is a list that may be long and unsorted.

-This operation requires searching the entire list, so run time is linear in list length.
+This operation requires searching the entire list, so run time is linear in list length: not ideal within a loop repeated many times.

 ```python
 def primes(number):